-The main objectives of the Teaching Group was the production of special learning units that are based on the educational needs and development of technological tools that allow hospitalized children and young people to participate via video-conference to the activities of their classes (useful objective not only for didactic purposes but also from the psychological point of view).
+The main objectives of the Teaching Group was the production of special learning units, functional to the educational needs and the development of technological tools that allow hospitalized children and young people to participate via videoconferencing to the activities of their classes (useful objective not only for didactic purposes but also from the psychological point of view).

-Another objective was to create a software, Electronic Class Register, that allows the teachers of the hospital school to stay connected to their school of origin, with the aim to include the student from the previous learning environment and to facilitate a continuous educational path.
+Another objective was to create a software (Electronic Class Register) that allowed the teachers of the hospital school to maintain the connections with the schools of origin/affiliated, with the aim to include the student from the previous learning environment and to facilitate continuity of the educational path.

-Afterwards, the Educational Group decided that the developed tools and learning units could be useful in all schools and not only in hospital schools.
-Additionally, the tools could be very useful in promoting scientific culture.
-Therefore, the Educational Group developed a new platform called FARE, "Free Architecture for Remote Education", accessible at "fare.polito.it".
-From the experiences of FARE, another platform specifically designed for hosting MOOCs was created (openedx.polito.it).
-These MOOCs include learning games that can be played online/offline or mobile (Android).
+Afterwards, the Educational Group decided that the developed tools and the learning units could be useful in all schools and not only in the hospital school, and could be very useful in promoting scientific culture.
+Therefore, the Educational Group developed a new platform called FARE, as "Free Architecture for Remote Education", accessible at the address http://fare.polito.it.
+From the FARE experience, another platform specifically designed for hosting MOOCs was created (http://openedx.polito.it).
+These MOOCs include learning games to be used online/ofline or mobile (Android).

 Please tell us why, in general, this project is considered a successful one?

 The number of hospital sections that use the class register has increased, as wells as the learning content on the platform.
-Many teachers use FARE to build individualized teaching units, which relate to the specific needs, in time and manner, of the hospitalized students.
+Many teachers use FARE to build individualized teaching units, which respond to the specific needs (in time and manner) of their students.

 School year 2016/2017